zodern/meteor-up/README.md

 ### Troubleshooting

+#### Node Versions
+Are your node versions in sync between your server (i.e. node inside your Docker image) and deployment/bundling host?
+If not you will run into issues (as per the official Meteor guide).

 #### Check Logs
 If you suddenly can't deploy your app anymore, first use the `mup logs -f` command to check the logs for error messages.